Culture

 WWE RAW is the longest running weekly episodic series in television history, and a Top 10 Netflix show for six months straight in 2025.

 I pitched storylines, wrote promos, and directed pro-wrestlers in an intense environment of live television meets theatre in the round.
-As a producer, I was on headset, calling cues for camera shots and music to the TV truck.
+As a producer, I was on headset calling cues to the TV truck.

-I traveled the world with WWE, learning how to tell universal stories that reached beyond the nosebleeds to millions watching from India to Indiana.
+I traveled the world with WWE, telling universal stories that reached beyond the nosebleeds to millions watching from India to Indiana.

 VOGUE World: Hollywood